suyu-creator/github-code-rag-mcp/README.md

 Our approach: **two-phase search**.
 First use GitHub Search to find the right repos ("which project is worth referencing"), then use FTS5 to pinpoint code inside repos ("where's the implementation").

 Vector search?
-For code, it's often an oversold solution.
+For code reuse, it's often an oversold solution.
+When you search code, you think "how to use sessionmaker" or "how to write JWT middleware" — not "things semantically similar to authentication."

 ---